sinequa/SinequaForAzure/README.md

 As Blobs have not the same size and not the same frequency of access, a second storage could be used for leveraging cheaper SKUs.

-If a `sinequa-data-storage-url` cloud tag is provided (primary storage), and if this storage contains an org var called `st-org-root-secondary` then some blobs will be moved to this secondary Azure Storage account.
+If a `sinequa-data-storage-url` cloud tag is provided (primary storage), and if this storage contains an org var called `sinequa-secondary` then some blobs will be moved to this secondary Azure Storage account.

 #### Asure Storage SKU recommendations:
 - Primary Storage with the `Premium` sku for fast access and small content (blob < 10ko)